 - The Simpsons: Springfield has been guilty of this several times, the most infamous occasion being "The Boys of Bummer".
 In that episode, this was lampshaded when it was noted that Springfield had been labeled as the "Meanest City in America" and they were proud enough of that label to place it in billboards advertising the town.

 - Sonic Boom: The villagers of the unnamed village that Sonic and his friends defend from Eggman are always quick to turn on Sonic, and think the worst of him no matter what the situation is.
 This actually becomes a major plot point in the episode "Just a Guy", when they shun Sonic and blow everything he says about Mike the Ox out of proportion, causing Sonic to temporarily quit heroism to get back at them.

 Sonic: You know what I think is compassionate?
 Saving the village from Eggman!
 Like, every week!
 But do I get any props for that?
 No!
 Everyone just goes around gasping at me when I call a guy "a guy" or people "people"!

-- Teenage Mutant Ninja Turtles (1987): In "Cry H.A.V.O.C.!", the Turtles end up having this reaction in regards to their continuous bad publicity, culminating when the police try to arrest them after they stop a robbery.
+- Teenage Mutant Ninja Turtles (1987): In the episode "Cry H.A.V.O.C.!", the Turtles end up having this reaction in regards to their continuous bad publicity, culminating when the police try to arrest them after they stop a robbery.
 When confronted with the mutant organization H.A.V.O.C., which claims to protect mutants shunned by humans, Donatello and Raphael decide to join them because they're sick of constantly protecting humans only to get nothing but hatred and scorn in return; they rebel when they discover that H.A.V.O.C.'s real goal is to mutate people to dominate humanity completely.